Choice of solution. Tossing a coin at a fork in a fores

 About the Author

-Michael List, CFP®
+Michael List, CFA, CFP®

 Michael List is an Investment Management Officer within Security National's Wealth Management Division.
-Michael earned his Bachelor of Science in Business Administration with a concentration in Finance and Economics from Creighton University and holds the esteemed Certified Financial Planner, CFP® certification.
-List helps execute investment strategy, transactional execution and overall portfolio management.
-Having dedicated 14 years to the field of Wealth Management, Michael List brings a wealth of experience to his role, contributing to the success and growth of Security National Bank since 2008.
+Michael earned his Bachelor of Science in Business Administration with a concentration in Finance and Economics from Creighton University and holds the esteemed Chartered Financial Analyst (CFA) and Certified Financial Planner CFP® designations.
+List helps execute investment strategy, transactional execution and overall portfolio management at the Bank.